CyberFlaw/.dotfiles/README.md

 This repo contains my dotfiles and will be used to track and deploy my development environment across all various distros.

+*If you are looking for some reliable and opensource alternatives lookup ansible by RedHat*

 ## How to use:

 ```